 The Tax Resolvers can assist you with professional tax preparation or help with any questions or problems associated with filing your tax return.
 If some type of action has already been initiated against you, we can help.
-Please call today for your free consultation.
+Please call or click the green button below for your free consultation.

 The Tax Resolvers can relieve your stress and get you the best possible IRS agreement